Apple's new iPad 9.7 vs. the old iPad 9.7

 |7MP, 1080p video

-It's also an interesting switch from last year's March cheaper iPad announcement, which the company released with little fanfare.
-The real question is whether it will make a dent in the iPad's download sliding sales, or even just a repeat of the brief uptick the company saw in the middle of last year.
+It's also an interesting switch from last March's cheaper iPad announcement, which the company released with little fanfare.
+The real question is whether it will make a dent in the iPad's downward sliding sales, or even trigger a repeat of the brief uptick the company saw in the middle of last year.

 This is a developing story.